Obshchina: History

 The concept of Obshchina was an important part in Old Russia and had its roots in Slavic communities.
 A detailed statistical description of the Russian village commune was provided by Alexander Ivanovich Chuprov.
 Communal land ownership of the mir predated serfdom, surviving emancipation and the Russian Revolution.
 Until the abolition of serfdom in 1861, the mir could either contain serfs or free peasants.
 In the first case, lands reserved for serf use were assigned to the mir for allocation by the proprietor.

 Even after the 1861 emancipation of the serfs, a peasant in his everyday work normally had little independence from obshchina, governed at the village level (mir) by the full assembly of the community (skhod).
 Among its duties were control and redistribution of the common land and forest (if such existed), levying recruits for military service and imposing punishments for minor crimes.
 Obshchina was also held responsible for taxes underpaid by members.
 This type of shared responsibility was known as krugovaya poruka (mutual responsibility), although the exact meaning of this expression has changed over time and now in Russian it has a negative meaning of mutual cover-up.

 In 1905, repartitional tenure did not exist in the Baltic provinces, but it was used by a quarter of western and southwestern (i.e. Ukrainian) peasants, two thirds of steppe peasants and 96.9% elsewhere.

-The institution was effectively destroyed by the Stolypin agrarian reforms (1906–1914), the implementation of which is considered to be one of the reasons which would lead to the Russian Revolution and subsequent collectivization in the Soviet Union.
+The institution was undermined by the Stolypin agrarian reforms (1906–1914).
+The ambitious reforms however failed to make a significant dent in the structure of peasant life in Russia.